 Think Outside the Box

 For an out-of-the-box centerpiece concept, use a combination of smaller arrangements alongside small potted plants.
-The unique juxtaposition of the two, along with candles in silvered and gilded glassware, created a more warm and inviting atmosphere for this garden party-inspired wedding on Long Island.
+The unique juxtaposition of the two, along with candles in silvered and gilded glassware, create a warmer and more inviting atmosphere for this garden party–inspired wedding on Long Island.

 Look for Pops of Color

 You can never go wrong with a pop of color.
 For your centerpieces, consider sticking to a traditional color palette like green and white, then incorporate bold hues for some contrast that will be sure to draw the attention of your guests, in a good way.